 This piece was adapted from the Author’s Note that appears in The Search for the Homestead Treasure.

 Enter a drawing to win a copy of The Search for the Homestead Treasure!

 Deadline: July 14, 2016.

-The Search for the Homestead Treasure and coauthor (with Margi Preus) of A Book of Grace.
+Ann Treacy is author of The Search for the Homestead Treasure and coauthor (with Margi Preus) of A Book of Grace.
 Her writing has appeared in Lake Superior Magazine as well as Highlights for Children magazine.
 She grew up in St. Paul, Minnesota, on Marshall Avenue near Finn Street (Marshall and Finn are horses in the novel).
 She lives in Duluth, Minnesota.